Pyrdacor/Ambermoon/Disks/Bugfixing/German/AdditionalFixes.md

 - When saying "Tochter" to Sandra you now will also get the chest key and not the tunnel key.
 - Fixed "ENKEL" to "ENKELKIND" in object text 001.002 (testament).
+- A spider in the bandit's cellar did not move previously.
+This is fixed now.

 ## Version 1.10